Hackingzone/airgeddon/README.md

 - More WPS pins for the database
 - Testing and feedback

-Read [Contributing] file for more details on our code of conduct, and the process of project collaborating.
+Read [Contributing File] for more details on our code of conduct, and the process of project collaborating.

 ---

 ### Changelog

-Read [Changelog] file to review changes.
+Read [Changelog File] to review changes.

 ---